bmbmbmbmbmbm/ping-gallery/README.md

 ## Codebase Improvements

 For consideration, I aimed to get a working solution done as soon as possible, which meant I forgoed adding tests and comments to save time.
 The comments I had left were to credit where I pulled solutions from.
-The solutions I had taken I tried to modify for the purposes of this application, and improve code quality.
+The solutions used were modified for the purposes of this application.

 The main issues with the application are as follows.
 - No attempt to hide secrets were made, so secrets are stored in git.
 Adding a set of secrets files for the server and deploy would reduce risk of exposure.